awsdocs/aws-php-developers-guide/doc_source/emc-examples-getendpoint.rst

 **Sample Code**

-Define the region in which to get the endpoint, and create an *AWSMediaConvert* client object:
+Define the region in which to get the endpoint, and create an |EMC| client object:

 .. literalinclude:: example_code/mediaconvert/GetEndpoint.php
    :lines: 32-36